Chytil scores again, Rangers beat Stars 2-1

 The Stars snapped a two-game win streak and fell to 3-3-2 in their last eight.

-Chytil put the Ranges ahead with a snap shot from the top of the left circle.
+Chytil put the Rangers ahead with a snap shot from the top of the left circle.
 Before shooting, he cut behind Stars defenseman Joel Hanley, in effect using him as a screen.

-The teams went into the second intermission tied 1-1 after 40 minutes in which New York held a slight 13-12 advantage in shots.
+"It's not an excuse but for me it was a little tough because maybe I wasn't warm enough," Khudobin said.
+"At the same time, he went back-forth, back-forth and I was kind of thinking he might go to the middle but he stayed on the (left) side and snuck (one) right by me."

+Lundqvist kept the game even, and made a spectacular glove save on Stars rookie defenseman Miro Heiskanen's shot from the slot with 1:05 left in the second.

 Dallas took a 1-0 lead on Seguin's power play goal 2:17 into the second.
 The Stars' center ripped a laser from the left faceoff dot to open the scoring.
 It was Seguin's seventh goal of the season, including the second on the power play, and came 44 seconds after Bishop's right pad save on Brett Howden's short-handed attempt.